Building a CA (r509 Howto)

 To issue a certificate off our root we’re going to need to fill in quite a bit of data.
 For security reasons r509-ca-http overwrites the data4 from a certificate signing request (CSR) with the data you specify.
 Let’s fill out the fields:

-• CA - enter r509_howto_ca5
+CA - enter

-• Profile - enter server6
+Profile - enter

-• Validity Period - enter 31536000 (this is 1 year in seconds)
+(this is 1 year in seconds) -

-• Fill out, C, ST, L, O, and CN with the data you want.
+Fill out, C, ST, L, O, and CN with the data you want.

-• Leave SAN domains and emailAddress blank.
+Leave SAN domains and emailAddress blank.

-• Paste a CSR in the CSR textarea.
-You can quickly generate a CSR by using the r509 script again, but be sure you leave “Self-signed cert duration in days” blank.
+script again, but be sure you leave “Self-signed cert duration in days” blank.
 You must include the —–BEGIN CERTIFICATE REQUEST—– and —–END CERTIFICATE REQUEST—– lines.

 Now click “gimme” and you’ll get your certificate!
-You should copy the cert and write it to a file named cert.pem.
+You should copy the cert and write it to a file named cert.pem

 Note: If you’re using the r509-middleware-validity gem or r509-middleware-certwriter you will also have a record of this issuance in redis or the cert will be written to the filesystem for archival purposes.